devrandom/btc-papers/lightning-security.md

 The revocation keys have further structure, allowing a penalty-enforcing watcher to work with limited storage.

 # Attack Vectors
+## Hot wallet keys

+These control plain bitcoin balances, and their compromise leads to the loss of the hot wallet.

 ## Funding keys

 If the funding keys are compromised, any amount can be pushed through the channel.
 If the remote end is malicious,